Already stressed NJ election officials urge caution in rush to early voting

-Election officials are warning that the stress put on them by the state's first mostly-vote-by-mail elections in 2020 has taken a human toll on their staffs that will make it more difficult to quickly handle another first for the state -- early voting.
+Election officials are warning that the stress put on them by the state's first mostly vote-by-mail elections in 2020 has taken a toll on their staffs that will make it more difficult to quickly handle another first for the state — early voting.

-"Please understand unequivocally that we support early voting and believe in improving New Jersey’s elections," the executive committee of the New Jersey Association of Election officials said in a letter to Tamisha Way, New Jersey's Secretary of State, who oversees elections.
+"Please understand unequivocally that we support early voting and believe in improving New Jersey’s elections," the executive committee of the New Jersey Association of Election Officials said in a letter sent Tuesday to Tahesha Way, New Jersey's secretary of state, who oversees elections.

-"Our growing concern, however, is in the rapid pace of new legislation introduction (and eventual laws) and the limited timeframe to review, recommend amendments and implement the new laws," the letter said.
+"Our growing concern, however, is in the rapid pace of new legislation introduction (and eventual laws) and the limited timeframe to review, recommend amendments and implement the new laws," said the letter.
 "It has become a challenge to address our current responsibilities and simultaneously plan for changes in uncertified technology we have not tested in real time."

 Most counties, including Atlantic, would have to buy new voting machines that create a paper trail and can be programmed for many days of early voting.
 They would also have to buy electronic poll books to immediately allow a central system to know when someone comes in to vote, and other new equipment.

 The board accepted her resignation.
-Brenda Taube, of Margate, a 2017 Republican candidate for Assembly in the 2nd legislative district, was chosen by the Republican Party to be her replacement.
+Brenda Taube, of Margate, a 2017 Republican candidate for Assembly in the 2nd Legislative District, was chosen by the Republican Party to replace Sandman.

-The NJAEO represents all boards of elections and superintendents of elections in New Jersey's 21 counties.
-The letter also went to the governor, Senate President Steve Sweeney, and all members of the State Senate and Assembly.
+The New Jersey Association of Election Officials represents all boards of elections and superintendents of elections in New Jersey's 21 counties.
+The letter also went to the governor, Senate President Steve Sweeney and all members of the state Senate and Assembly.

-"While we are incredibly proud of the integrity and performance of our offices, many counties have since lost key team members to retirement, resignation or other employment opportunities," the NJAEO letter said.
+MAYS LANDING — “Go women, go women, go women!”
+Theresa McReynolds told a group of about 40 s…

-"We now find ourselves in a post-Presidential state of reorganizing and regrouping.
-With more mass changes planned, we have real concern about all the moving parts and whether the expectations are attainable," the letter said.
+"While we are incredibly proud of the integrity and performance of our offices, many counties have since lost key team members to retirement, resignation or other employment opportunities," according to the NJAEO letter.
+"We now find ourselves in a post-presidential state of reorganizing and regrouping.
+With more mass changes planned, we have real concern about all the moving parts and whether the expectations are attainable."

 Contact Michelle Brunetti Post: